AdobeDocs/workfront.it-IT/help/quicksilver/workfront-basics/updating-work-items-and-viewing-updates/unified-commenting-experience.md

 <div class="preview">

-By enabling the Beta toggle, in the Preview environment:
+By enabling the Beta version in the Updates section, in the Preview environment:

 * Issues